viswanc/ezt-try2/ReadMe.md

   * 1644  Rewrote the route **grpc-wrapper/dynamic/** to request a given URL.
   * 1835  Tested gRPC multiplexed load-balancing through Envoy.
 Kubernetes, by default doesn't offer this.

+* 180406

+  * 0600  Added a few utility scripts.
+  * 0648  Wrote a demo for load-balancing multiplexed requests through envoy.